 Inulin works by making changes to specific hormones that control your appetite levels, and helps to reduce the number of calories you eat by decreasing your feelings of hunger — and the results appear quite impressive.
 For example, studies have shown that individuals are able to lose between 1-6 kg across 12-18 weeks through the addition of inulin powder to their diet.
 (5, 14)

 Not only are these individuals potentially able to reduce their body weight with the addition of inulin powder, but they’re also able to reduce ectopic fat storage.
 (5) Ectopic fat relates to fat that is stored within other areas of the body, such as the liver and muscle tissue.
-Fat storage in these areas being particularly worrying given its close link to the development of type II diabetes.
-(5)

 Impact of Inulin on Blood Sugar Control